williams-c/covid_graphs/README.md

    - state - the state for which you want county data to be returned

  - optional parameters:
-   - start - starting date for the time-series, must be of format 'YYYY-MM-DD'
+   - start - starting date for the time-series, must be of format 'YYYY-MM-DD' If null, 2020-01-22 date will be selected
      * data begins on 2020-01-22
-   - end - ending date for the time-series, must be of format 'YYYY-MM-DD'
+   - end - ending date for the time-series, must be of format 'YYYY-MM-DD' If null, current date will be selected
    - county - county to include in time-series, can request any number of counties.
 If left blank, will return all counties
    - interval - defaults to per day, to access per week data pass in 'W' and for per month pass in 'Y'

-**/change/state
+**/change/state**

  - returns daily percent change in cases for the given states

  - optional parameters:
-   - start - starting date for the time-series, must be of format 'YYYY-MM-DD'
+   - start - starting date for the time-series, must be of format 'YYYY-MM-DD' If null, 2020-01-22 date will be selected
     * data begins on 2020-01-22
-   - end - ending date for the time-series, must be of format 'YYYY-MM-DD'
+   - end - ending date for the time-series, must be of format 'YYYY-MM-DD' If null, current date will be selected
    - state - state to include in time-series, can request any number of states.
 If left blank, will return all states
    - interval - defaults to per day, to access per week data pass in 'W' and for per month pass in 'Y'

-**/change/:state/county
+**/change/:state/county**

  - returns daily percent change in cases for the given counties